-1.4.1 STEP/DIR Interface
+1.4.2 STEP/DIR Interface

-The motor is controlled by a step and direction input.
+The motor can optionally be controlled by a step and direction input.
+In this case, the motion controller remains unused.
 Active edges on the STEP input can be rising edges or both rising and falling edges as controlled by another mode bit (dedge).
 Using both edges cuts the toggle rate of the STEP signal in half, which is useful for communication over slow interfaces such as optically isolated interfaces.
 On each active edge, the state sampled from the DIR input determines whether to step forward or back.
 Each step can be a fullstep or a microstep, in which there are 2, 4, 8, 16, 32, 64, 128, or 256 microsteps per fullstep.
-A step impulse with a low state on DIR increases the microstep counter and a high state decreases the counter by an amount controlled by the microstep resolution.
+A step impulse with a low state on DIR increases the microstep counter and a high decreases the counter by an amount controlled by the microstep resolution.
 An internal table translates the counter value into the sine and cosine values which control the motor current for microstepping.